mclopton-fau/CAP6415_F25_project-large-scale-receptive-field-saliency-correlation/README.md

 **Solution:**
 1. Load images and human saliency maps from SALICON dataset
-2. Generate model attention using Grad-CAM on pre-trained ResNet50
+2. Generate model attention using Grad-CAM on a pre-trained ResNet50
-3. Compute quantitative similarity metrics (Pearson correlation, Spearman correlation, similarity index)
+3. Compute similarity metrics using Pearson correlation, Spearman correlation, and similarity index
-4. Visualize and analyze patterns of agreement/disagreement
+4. Visualize (and analyze) patterns of agreement or disagreement

 ## Framework and Implementation

 **Frameworks:**
-- PyTorch 2.0+ (deep learning framework)
+- PyTorch 2.0+ for deep learning framework
-- pytorch-grad-cam library (Grad-CAM implementation)
+- pytorch-grad-cam library for Grad-CAM implementation
-- OpenCV, matplotlib (visualization)
+- OpenCV, matplotlib for visualization
-- NumPy, SciPy, pandas (analysis)
+- NumPy, SciPy, pandas for analysis

 **Code Base:**
 - Pre-trained ResNet50 from PyTorch torchvision model zoo